tapegram/blog/blog/holiday_ml_project/readme.md

     ]
 ```

-The last bit about not saying "code change" was because the model kept trying to preppend every summary with "Code change: <summary>"
+The last bit about not saying "code change" was because the model kept trying to preppend every summary with `Code change: <summary>`

 #### Deploy the ML Model as an API